 Out of all the stops on the Scenic Byway, Tekamah has the most offerings.
 Located in the E.C.
 Houston House, the Burt County Museum has a single room school house from 1908, historic grounds, exhibits, and more.
 The museum is only open on certain days, and has a second location at the Historic E.W.
 Bryant House.
 Admission is also free, although if you’re feeling generous they would love a donation.
 The Burt County Museum is a great way to see history firsthand and a must-see on the Byway.
 Other areas of interest in Tekamah include two wineries, a waterfowl hunting range, a candle and gift shop, and lodging.

-The home of the nation’s first post office is also home to the Sto Wahi Quilters Guild and the Woodland Trails Art & Learning Center.
-The Sto Wahi Quilters Guild meets for two hours every Thursday evening, and even if it doesn’t sound like the most adrenaline-fueled attraction around, it’s interesting to see how quilts are made by hand just like in the good ol’ days.
+Winnebago is a village with a population of fewer than 800 people, located within the Winnebago Reservation of the Ho-Chunk.
+Two of the community hubs are the Sto Wahi Quilters Guild and the Woodland Trails Art & Learning Center.
+The Sto Wahi Quilters Guild meets for two hours every Thursday evening to make quilts by hand.
 The Woodland Trails Art & Learning Center, on the other hand, showcases some of the best artwork in the region.
-In addition to giving the ever-growing art community a place to display and sell their artwork, the center also gives Winnebago a chance to spur the local entrepreneurs, as well as dance and music groups, food offerings, and more.
+In addition to giving the ever-growing art community a place to display and sell their artwork, the center also is a meeting place for dance and music groups and often has local food vendors.